mysterycodesociety/sinatra-app/set_up_models.md

 ```

 Now let's add the code we need to define the users table.
-We know that there are three attributes for a user, name, salutation, and email.
+We know that there are three attributes for a user: name, salutation, and email.

 ```
 class CreateUsers < ActiveRecord::Migration[5.1]